Kian1369/Customer-Churn-Prediction-Using-Tree-Based-and-Boosting-Models/README.md

 - Adabooster

 ## Results
-The performance of the models was evaluated using metrics such as accuracy, precision, recall, and F1-score.
-The results showed that the gradient-boosting model predicted customer churn better than the other three models.
+The performance of the models was evaluated using metrics such as accuracy, recall, and F1-score.
+The results showed that the boosting methods predicted customer churn better when I performed oversampling of the minority class.

 <img src="Metrics.png" alt="churn" width="600"/>